tiiuae/Falcon-H1/readme.md

 **Falcon-H1** was initially trained with support for **18 core languages**, extended to cover **100+ languages**, achieving state-of-the-art multilingual and reasoning performances in **instruction following**, **maths**, **coding**, and **conversational tasks**.

 ## ✨ Key Highlights

+Built by the **Technology Innovation Institute (TII)** in Abu Dhabi, **Falcon-H1** is the latest step in pushing the frontier of hybrid transformer design.
+Main key highlights are :

 - **Hybrid Architecture**: Each transformer block processes all channels through both **SSM** and **Attention** in parallel, then **sums the outputs**.
 This allows the model to benefit from both **long-range memory** (via SSMs) and **local/global attention** simultaneously.